Back to Reference

 Technical requirements and prerequisites

-To implement a reasoning engine, you'll need access to structured data, a clear set of rules or decision-making criteria, and the technical infrastructure to support AI deployment (e.g., cloud platforms or on-premises servers).
+To implement a reasoning engine, you'll need access to structured data, a clear set of rules, and the technical infrastructure to support AI deployment (e.g., cloud platforms or on-premises servers), particularly as the underlying hardware is also evolving at a rapid pace.

 Development considerations and best practices